kleros/stake-curate/contracts/README.md

 ## Features

 - Slot system.
 Items and Disputes are stored in "slots", reusable storage that makes rewriting cheaper.
-Note that, unlike Slot Curate, if Stake Curate usage growth, reusing Item slots is actually rare, but it's still nice to have.
+Note that, unlike Slot Curate, if Stake Curate usage grows, reusing Item slots is actually rare, but it's still nice to have.
 Otherwise, Dispute slots should still be useful.
 - Storing the ipfsUris that hold the content of the items, list policies, etc, is outsourced to the subgraph.

 ## Development